 AI = Artificial intelligence

 Computer nerds around the world have been trying for years to create computers which act like some humanoid robot, something that they can have a conversation with, something that talks back like a real person.
-Many programs / software has been written as to try to emulate this, they are called chat-bots; a text-based interface where you can type something and very quickly get a reply from the computer.
+Many programs / software has been written as to try to emulate this, they are called chat-bots; a text-based interface where you can type something and very quickly get a reply back from the computer.

 But in the last couple of years, new types of bots have immerged, bots that no longer work like this at all.